Biinladen/NewFox/README.md

 > [!NOTE]
->Disable personalize-button.css in the configs (just delete the file) so
+>Disable "personalize-button.css" in the configs (just delete the file) so
 >
 >the pencil icon get shown up in the home screen,
 >
 > then toggled-on the weather widget then enable the file again (restore the file).

-> [!WARNING]
-> Don't expand the vertical tab, it will brake the layout.
->
-> I even disabled the expand vertical tab icon in the code so it doesnt happen :)

 > [!CAUTION]
 > Now available at (https://firefoxcss-store.github.io/) .
 Just search for NewFox